The pandemic has changed a lot about how our relationship with the workforce.

 Ideally, a portfolio can be used to present as a case study during an interview.
 Designing and publishing a portfolio isn’t enough– you must be able to verbally present your work as a way to demonstrate your learnings.

 A few good Anthro to UX podcast episodes that discuss portfolios include:

 While you may have always identified as an academic or anthropologist, it’s time to align your resume, cover letter, and applications with your UX goals.
 Emphasize any experience that may be related to this new field.
 We know that there is a lot of crossover between anthropology and UX– this is your chance to prove it!

 If you are struggling, Anthro to UX can help you reframe your academic experience with our resume review.

-The best time to break into UX is now.
 For a 30-minute one-on-one information interview, check out our private UX coaching offerings.